 CAFTA was formed in late 1997 to strengthen the voice of Canadian agriculture and food exporters in international trade.
-Initially, CAFTA was organized as an informal coalition of trade-oriented producer and industry groups.
+Initially, CAFTA was organized as an informal coalition of trade-oriented producers and industry groups.
 CAFTA was incorporated in 2003.

-CAFTA ensures that the interests of its members are effectively represented in international trade negotiations through co-operation with federal, provincial and international governments and national and international industry groups.
+CAFTA ensures that the interests of its members are effectively represented in international trade negotiations through cooperation with federal, provincial, and international governments and national and international industry groups.

 For over 20 years, CAFTA members have worked together to advocate for a more open and fair international trading environment that benefits Canadians, and the agriculture value chain, from farmers and ranchers to processors and exporters.